PabliNet/apt/README.md

 ```sh
 sudo whoami
 ```
-If it returns root, everything is set up correctly.
+If it returns `root`, everything is set up correctly.